-In the event of the Company's termination of Mr. Hashad's employment without Cause, as defined therein, he will be entitled to receive all unpaid but accrued bonuses for the prior year, salary continuation for 12 months, COBRA coverage for 18 months, and bonus payment prorated based on date of termination.
+In the event of the Company's termination of Mr. Hashad's employment without Cause, as defined therein, he will be entitled to receive all unpaid but accrued bonuses for the prior year, three (3) months of base salary per each full year worked at the Company (with a minimum of 12 months of salary) payable in a lump sum, COBRA coverage for 18 months, and a bonus payment prorated based on date of termination.
 Mr. Hashad also entered into a Confidentiality and Nondisclosure Agreement simultaneously with this Agreement which imposed certain confidentiality, non-competition, non-disclosure obligations on Mr. Hashad.

 Ms. Lisa Locklear.
 On July 14, 2023, the Company entered into a letter agreement ("Agreement") with Ms. Lisa Locklear and hired her as Chief Financial Officer and Executive Vice President of the Company.
-Ms. Locklear receives an annual salary of \$400,000 and is eligible to receive an annual cash bonus of up to forty-five percent (45%) of her base salary, eighty percent (80%) of which will be based on the achievement of pre-established performance criteria and twenty percent (20%) of which will be based on pre-established individual performance criteria.
-Ms. Locklear received a signing bonus of 40,000 Restricted Stock Units, which shall vest in quarterly installments on each of October 1, 2023, January 1, 2024, April 1, 2024, and July 1, 2024.
-Ms. Locklear will also be eligible to receive up to 100,000 of performance share units annually, eighty percent (80%) of which will be based on the achievement of pre-established performance criteria and twenty percent (20%) of which will be pre-established individual performance criteria.
+Ms. Locklear receives an annual salary of \$420,000 and is eligible to receive an annual cash bonus of up to forty-five percent (45%) of her base salary, eighty percent (80%) of which will be based on the achievement of pre-established performance criteria and twenty percent (20%) of which will be based on pre-established individual performance criteria.
+Ms. Locklear received a signing bonus of 4,000 Restricted Stock Units, which vested in quarterly installments on each of October 1, 2023, January 1, 2024, April 1, 2024, and July 1, 2024.
+Ms. Locklear will also be eligible to receive up to 10,000 of performance criteria and twenty percent (20%) of which will be based on the achievement of pre-established individual performance criteria and twenty percent (20%) of performance criteria and twenty percent (80%) of which will be based on the achievement of pre-established performance share units annually, eighty percent (80%) of which will be based on the achievement of pre-established performance criteria and twenty percent (20%) of which will be based on the achievement of pre-established performance criteria and twenty percent (20%) of which will be based on the achievement of pre-established performance criteria and twenty percent (20%) of which will be pre-established individual performance criteria.
+Share numbers have been adjusted for the March 26, 2024 Reverse Split discussed in Note 2 to the financial statements, Summary of Significant Accounting Policies, in this 10-K.

-Upon termination of employment, Ms. Locklear shall be entitled to receive accrued salary and benefits, unless terminated without Cause (as defined therein) or by Ms. Locklear for Good Reason (as defined therein), in which event, in addition to accrued amounts, Ms. Locklear shall also be entitled to receive earned but unpaid equity bonus amounts, annual prorated cash bonus payment at target level, plus severance and reimbursement of COBRA premiums equal to three months of base salary and premiums for each full year worked at the Company (not less than six months in any case), in all cases only if a release is executed and not revoked.
+Upon termination of employment, Ms. Locklear shall be entitled to receive accrued salary and benefits, unless terminated without Cause (as defined therein) or by Ms. Locklear for Good Reason (as defined therein), in which event, in addition to accrued amounts, Ms. Locklear shall also be entitled to receive earned but unpaid equity bonus amounts, an annual prorated cash bonus payment at target level, plus severance and reimbursement of COBRA premiums equal to three (3) months of base salary and premiums for each full year worked at the Company (not less than six months in any case), in all cases only if a release is executed and not revoked.
 Ms. Locklear also entered into a Confidentiality and Nondisclosure Agreement simultaneously with this Agreement that imposed certain confidentiality, non-competition, non-disclosure obligations on her.